Photo by Debashis RC Biswas on Unsplash

 Natural Caffeine

-Foods and beverages containing caffeine are typically richer in other nutrients and beneficial compounds.
-For example, coffee contains several B vitamins, as well as magnesium, potassium and phosphorus (great for growth, maintenance and repair).
-In comparison, fizzy drinks, including energy drinks, offer little-to-no nutrients.
+Foods and beverages that naturally contain caffeine are typically richer in other nutrients and beneficial compounds than foods to which synthetic caffeine has been added.
+For example, coffee contains small amounts of several B vitamins, as well as magnesium, potassium and phosphorus.

 Natural Caffeine is only found in the following: